stefansavev/fuzzysearch-demo/README.md

-# fuZzYsearch

-Demo of fuzzy (nearest neighbor) search with dense data.
+# Demo of Nearest Neighbor Search using the Random Projections method

 This tool can be used to: